freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-401-sum-of-squares-of-divisors/index.md

 ---
-title: Problem 401: Sum of squares of divisors
+title: Sum of squares of divisors
 ---
 ## Problem 401: Sum of squares of divisors